Espen Berg Trio

 Espen Berg, piano and compositions // Bárður Reinert Poulsen, bass // Simon Albertsen, drums

 Undoubtedly one of my favourite albums of this year, “Free To Play” is a richly rewarding experience, from a trio who are proving to be not just one of the best in their field of music, but also beyond boundaries.
-Fabulous music that I have a feeling Iʼll be enjoying for many years to come.
+Fabulous music that I have a feeling Iʼll be enjoying for many years to come. – UK Vibe (5/5) on reviewing Free to Play (2019)

 Like all the best music, this album reveals something new and pleasing on each successive hearing

-– BBC Music, review of Free to play (2019)
+– BBC Music (4/5) on reviewing Free to Play (2019)

 Live at jazzahead!
 2019, Bremen (DE)